astronomer/docs/learn/cloud-ide-tutorial.md

 5. Run the cell.

-In the output table you can see that this SQL statement created a new transformed temporary table with a binary `INTELLIGENCE_CATEGORY` column which will be used as a target for your classification model.
+The output table should contain a new binary `INTELLIGENCE_CATEGORY` column which will be used as a target for your classification model.
 All dogs who needed 25 or fewer repetitions to learn a new command are put in the `very_smart_dog` category.
 All other dogs are put in the `smart_dog` category (because of course, all dogs are smart).

 ## Step 8: Train a model on your data